sumaerjolly/videoplaybackrate/README.md

 # Video Playback Rate Chrome Extension

 Playing around to see how much I can do using ChatGPT (GPT-4).
 This is a simple Chrome extension that allows you to control the playback rate of HTML5 videos on a webpage.
 The extension was developed using only ChatGPT (GPT-4) by OpenAI, without ever having built a Chrome extension or even referring to the Chrome documentation.
-It demonstrates the capabilities of AI assistance in software development.

 ## Features